Collaborators - PhD

 Sónia Valente Rodrigues is Assistant Professor at the Faculty of Arts of the University of Porto and researcher at the Centre of Linguistics of the University of Porto.
 Her research areas are Pragmatics, Textual Linguistics, Discourse Analysis and Educational Linguistics.
 She has been involved in projects concerning these areas.
 She published several peer-reviewed articles in national and international journals, conference proceedings, book chapters and handbooks.

 Alexandra Ruivo holds a Degree in Modern Languages and Literatures – Portuguese/English (University of Coimbra).
 Teacher of Basic and Secondary Education since 1986, she belongs to the Schools Grouping Augusto Cabrita, where she held three mandates in school management.
-PhD student in Languages Teaching – Multilinguism and Education for a Global Citizenship at Universidade NOVA de Lisboa and Universidade Aberta, she develops her research in first language teaching, specially focused on poetry, under the supervision of Professor Maria Antónia Coutinho.
+PhD in Languages Teaching – Multilinguism and Education for a Global Citizenship at Universidade NOVA de Lisboa and Universidade Aberta, she developed her research in first language teaching, specially focused on poetry, under the supervision of Professor Maria Antónia Coutinho.

 Assistant Professor in the Department of Languages, Literatures and Cultures in the Faculty of Arts of the University of Coimbra (UC) – PhD in Portuguese Linguistics (UC).
 Her main research interests are: (i) PL1 and PL2 academic writing teaching and learning (e-learning and instructional materials); (ii) students’ writing corpora building; (iii) analysis of stylistical and sentence structures, lexical and semantic choices in different academic genres (abstracts, PhD theses and research articles).